top of page

 The process begins with an initial consultation to discuss the garden, the style of planting you are drawn to and what the space needs to achieve.

-2. Planting Design
+2. Planting design development

 A detailed planting plan is then developed, carefully considering the character of the garden, soil conditions and seasonal interest.

-3. Plan Review
+3. Plan review

 The planting plan is shared and refined with you before any plants are ordered, ensuring you are happy with the scheme and overall direction.